 Deborah A. Elam

-President, the GE Foundation & Chief Diversity Officer, GE
+President, the GE Foundation and Chief Diversity Officer, GE